 – Andy Wilson, Chief Operating Officer, Sledgehammer Games

-Australian-made games are rocketing to the top of global sales charts, winning major industry awards and grabbing headlines.
+Australian-made games are grabbing headlines, rocketing to the top of global sales charts and winning major industry awards.
 We’re a powerful magnet for renowned global games companies, attracting industry heavyweights like Sledgehammer Games, Keyword Studios, Electronic Arts, Wargaming and Gameloft.
 And our new 30% Digital Games Tax Offset is driving multinational studios and investors to ramp up their existing activity or plan a new studio base here.

-Most of Australia’s games companies are independent studios creating original IP and benefiting from the huge global demand driving a steady pipeline of work on licensed properties, ‘work for hire’ projects and multi-studio collaborations.
+Most Australian games companies are independent studios creating original IP.
+Studios enjoy strong global demand and a steady pipeline of work on licensed properties, multi-studio collaborations, and ‘work for hire’ projects.

-In 2021, one out of every ten games on Apple’s new Apple Arcade video game platform was made in either Australia or New Zealand.
+In 2021, one in every ten games on Apple’s new Arcade video game platform was made in either Australia or New Zealand.

 Australian games development studios are perfectly placed to support a 24-hour continuous development cycle.
-Our time zone means we keep development going while North America and Europe are asleep.
+We keep development going while North America and Europe sleep.